morse-simulator/morse/doc/morse/headless.rst

 ======================

-Running MORSE "headless" means running MORSE without launching a graphical interface (GUI) at all.
+Running MORSE "headless" means running MORSE without launching a graphical user interface (GUI) at all.

-This is useful in several scenarios like: running MORSE on a distance server;
+This is useful in several scenarios.
+For example, running MORSE on a remote server;
 integrating MORSE in a Continuous Integration (CI) pipeline; running automated tests, etc.

-While "headless" really means "no GUI", it is also related to: "how to run MORSE without 3D acceleration (ie, without a GPU)".
+While "headless" really means "no GUI", it is also related to: "how to run MORSE without 3D acceleration (i.e., without a GPU)".
 We address both points below.

 .. important::